 Many traders often ask if they can trade breakouts without having to use the Donchian channels indicator.
 The answer is yes, of course.
 The basic elements of a Forex breakout strategy remain the same.
 Look for a level of support and resistance, and play a price break of those levels.

 As with any strategy, your entry and exit rules are just a couple pieces to the trading plan puzzle.
 Make sure your risk is commensurate to the size of account you are trading.
 In our DailyFX EDU courses, we talk about risking less than 5% of your account on all open trades.
-You can determine what is appropriate for your account size by following this simple guide to determine your Forex trade size.

 ---Written by Jeremy Wagner, Head Trading Instructor, DailyFX Education